-Looking to create some new habits with your kiddos?
-This goal tracker chart is a great project to kick off your goals and helps make tracking their progress fun.
+Looking to create some new habits with your kids?
+This printable goal chart is a great way to set goals and it helps make tracking progress fun!

 I’ve found that things are a lot more enjoyable around our home if we have some goals in place.
-They often are simple things like picking up our living spaces at the end of the day, or they can also be life skills, such as getting dressed on your own or helping to plan and make dinner.
+Our goals can be simple tasks – like picking up our living spaces at the end of the day, getting all their homework done, etc. – or they can also be bigger life skills – like getting dressed on your own, potty training, or helping to plan and make dinner.

 Goal Tracker Charts